kevin-orr/Groovy/Java.8.streams.DZone.article/README.md

 The great thing about Groovy though is that all these examples work right out of the box - no need to change anything - it just works!

-So, I thought I'd re-write the examples in that article but more Groovy like.
+So, I thought I'd re-write the examples from the article but more Groovy in nature (oh, here's a disclaimer - I'm relatively new to Groovy so I'm sure there's plenty of better and more efficient ways of doing it in Groovy)

 For example, here's a snippet that finds winners of Tour that were 3500KM or less:
 ```java